Brexit and the Irish border: an introduction

 In 1973 the UK and Ireland simultaneously joined the European Economic Community (now EU).
 John Hume, leader of the SDLP (Social Democratic and Labour Party), then the largest nationalist party in Northern Ireland, forcibly argued that as both the UK and the Republic were now partners in a wider European partnership and union, this reduced the political and psychological significance of the border.
 If the continent of Europe, which witnessed horrific world wars in the 20th century came come closer together to cooperate, this placed the Irish-British conflict – symbolised by the border and partition - into a new context.
 Then the peace process began with the 1994 IRA ceasefire and the signing of the Good Friday (Belfast) Agreement in 1998.
 Improved relations and increased cooperation between the British and Irish governments as co-guarantors of the Good Friday Agreement meant that British-Irish relations were at an historical high.
 In a sense normal politics, though still with failings, returned to Northern Ireland.
 The divisions which fuelled the violent ethno-national struggle and which claimed over 3,500 lives, was arguably becoming less relevant with each passing year.

 As the 21st century started, the globalised age of the internet promised a world without borders.
 The imperfect but successful peace process in Northern Ireland showed that historical and geographical disputes could be accommodated and overcome.
-A new hard border threatens to undermine the improved relations and re-impose the invisible border that had become anonymous.
+Brexit and the Irish border in a new, vvisible variety threaten to undermine the improved relations and re-impose the invisible border that had become anonymous.
 Ironically the need for a re-established border, with all its negative implications, does not represent the will of the people in Northern Ireland; they voted 56% to remain.
 It is arguably an increased sense of English nationalism aligned to concerns of immigration in England which led to Brexit.
 For those considering the UK as a union of four nations, the wishes of the majority of people in Northern Ireland and in Scotland (68% voted to remain) are being ignored.
 To those in Northern Ireland who consider themselves Irish, Brexit is seen as a diminishing both their Irish and European identity.
 Furthermore, a vibrant English centred nationalism could weaken the more tolerant overarching British political identity has bound the four nations of England, Scotland, Wales and Northern Ireland together.

-There is still time to mitigate the worst effects of a hard border such as physical immigration checks and custom posts.
+There is still time to mitigate the worst effects of Brexit and the Irish border such as physical immigration checks and custom posts.
 A common travel area is still in place, but a new border between Northern Ireland and the Republic will once again become the visible manifestation of the tangible, political separation between the two parts of the island of Ireland, and between the UK and the European Union.
 A physical border as the renewed symbol of partition could yet be re-established.
-The constitutional status of Northern Ireland, agreed by the Good Friday agreement, had been parked and essentially fudged, you can now drive from Belfast to Dublin and only know you have crossed the border when the traffic sign changes the speed limit from miles per hour to kilometres per hour.
+The constitutional status of Northern Ireland, agreed by the Good Friday Agreement, had been parked and essentially fudged, you can now drive from Belfast to Dublin and only know you have crossed the border when the traffic sign changes the speed limit from miles per hour to kilometres per hour.
 If you couldn’t notice it, maybe it didn't matter after all anymore.
 The Good Friday Agreement allowed people in Northern Ireland to choose Irish, British, or even both as their national identity and to hold passports from Ireland, Britain, or one of each.
-Now that the UK, including Northern Ireland of course, is making steps to leave the EU, the separateness and binary otherness of the UK and Ireland has been spectacularly amplified.
+Now that the UK, including Northern Ireland of course, is making steps to renegotiate the Northern Ireland protocol and leave the EU, the separateness and binary otherness of the UK and Ireland has been spectacularly amplified.

-For an example of amplifying difference, take Rory McIlroy, arguably the world’s greatest golfer, a role model and face of a new successful outward looking Northern Ireland.
+For an example of Brexit and the Irish border amplifying differences, take Rory McIlroy, arguably the world’s greatest golfer, a role model and face of a new successful outward looking Northern Ireland.
 He considers himself Northern Irish and British, but he played amateur golf for Ireland as the sport is organised on an all island basis.
 He will not play in the 2020 Olympic Games in Japan because he refuses to be forced to choose between representing either Britain or Ireland.
 He will not choose so he will not participate.
 Being put in one box, or under one flag, still matters profoundly in Northern Ireland.
-Brexit with a reinforced Irish border now forces us all to choose whether we like it or not.
+Brexit and the Irish border in its reinforced format now force us all to choose whether we like it or not.